mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

         can_packets_1 = can_segmenter.segmentation(uds_message_1)  # output: Single Frame
         can_packets_2 = can_segmenter.segmentation(uds_message_2)  # output: First Frame with Consecutive Frame(s)

-  .. note:: You are unable to segment diagnostic message into First Frame and Consecutive Frame as this is not allowed
+  .. note:: It is impossible to segment functionally addressed diagnostic message into First Frame and Consecutive Frame(s)
-      according to :ref:`UDS ISO Standards <knowledge-base-uds-standards>`.
+      as such result is considered incorrect according to :ref:`UDS ISO Standards <knowledge-base-uds-standards>`.

 - CAN packets desegmentation: